 We’re cat people, sure.
 But we’re also people-people!
 When you join the volunteer team at CAT, you become part of a diverse group of incredible humans who put their love of cats into action every day.
 As a cat shelter volunteer, you’ll make new friends, learn new skills, and help cats and people find each other.

 CAT volunteers are adolescents, senior citizens, and every age in between.
-Everyone in the CAT family cares deeply about the wellbeing of cats and we know how to have a good time—come join us!
+Everyone in the CAT family cares deeply about cats and shows compassion to fellow humans, too.
+Plus, we know how to have a good time — come join us!

-- Commit to at least 8 hours per month for at least 6 months (some volunteer positions require a regular, consistent schedule; others do not)
+- Commit to at least 8 hours per month for at least 6 months (most volunteer positions require a regular, consistent schedule; others do not)

 - Commit to attending your scheduled volunteer shifts